 He says that critics call Apple’s new retail-outlet strategy crazy, but Charles Haddad, who writes the “Byte of the Apple” column for BusinessWeek Online, thinks it’s a “brilliant way for the faithful to spread the word to newcomers.”

-latest column, Haddad denounces the “common myth” that Apple can’t hook new users.
+In his latest column, Haddad denounces the “common myth” that Apple can’t hook new users.
 Various surveys, by both Apple and independent consultants such as IDC, have shown that the Mac remains alluring to lots of folks, he says.

 “A few undisputed findings: About 43 percent of iMac buyers are newbies to the platform,” Haddad writes.
 “In total, nearly 30 percent of all Mac sales are to first timers, with 15 percent sold to Windows expatriates.
 Why, then, is Apple’s U.S. market share stuck at about 5 percent?
 Because the company is not attracting enough first-time buyers to completely offset defections by existing customers.
 While the number of Mac users continually rises, Apple’s share of the PC market is shrinking in percentage terms.”